-With the cost of funerals rising rapidly and the rising cost of living increasing for those left behind, the importance of arranging over 70 life insurance has never been so prominent.
+With the cost of funerals rising rapidly and the rising cost of living increasing for those left behind, the importance of arranging over 70 life insurance has never been so prevalent.

-Contact our FCA regulated team today to ensure your loved ones are fully protected.
+Contact our dedicated team today to ensure your loved ones are fully protected.

-Whether you choose life insurance or a funeral plan, the cost and terms within an agreement can vary significantly.
+Whether you choose life insurance or a funeral plan, the cost and terms within a policy can vary significantly.

-Using an FCA regulated broker, such as Reassured, allows you to easily compare a range of insurers to help you find the best solution.
+Using a broker, such as Reassured, allows you to easily compare a range of insurers to help you find the best solution.

-We'll take into account what it is you're looking to cover, your budget and the key factors which are important to you.
+We'll take into account what you're looking to cover, your available budget and the key factors which are important to you.